-You could help out at the Dogs Trust centre in Harefield, volunteer at one of its charity shops, or even rescue a dog yourself.
-Our players have raised over £12 Million to date for the charity alone.
+You could help out at the Dogs Trust centre in Harefield, volunteer at one of its charity shops, or even rescue a dog yourself, if you're able to.
+Our players have raised over £14 Million to date for the charity alone.

 One of the most famous charities in London when it comes to animal welfare, Battersea is well known to many outside the capital from a popular TV show that tracks its wonderful work.
 It's been going since 1860 though, providing a vital animal sanctuary in London for so many dogs over the years.
 Now, the organisation takes care of more than 7,000 dogs and cats each year, which requires a lot of help from volunteers.

 Whether you want to work closely with the animals or focus on matching prospective families with a new pet, the Battersea centre is located in south west London, less than half a mile from the River Thames.
 From taking on a new family member to fostering dogs temporarily and helping with the charity's general running, there are lots of ways to help when you volunteer.